Jonathan V. Wright, MD: Perspectives on Women’s Health and Bio-Identical Hormone Replacement Therapy-From 43 Years of Clinical Practice

 Endometrial growths are only the tip of the iceberg, and we must also be looking at the environment in which it is occurring, including:

 - Stress and Mind/Body

 As NDs, we are perfectly poised to give these women the comprehensive help and guidance they need.
 Our holistic approach is safe and mostly without side effects.
 By providing a range of natural treatment options, we can help empower these women and address the many issues related to this complex disease.

-Bio: Dr. Amy Day received her Doctorate of Naturopathic Medicine from NCNM in Portland, OR in 2004, and holds the fourth ND license in the state of California.
+Bio: Dr. Amy Day received her Doctorate of Naturopathic Medicine from NCNM (now NUNM) in Portland, OR in 2004, and holds the fourth ND license in the state of California.
 Her private practice in Berkeley, CA specializes in helping busy professional women with stress, fatigue and hormonal issues.